gvwilson/thirdbit/fiction/iffy/index.md

 Even if they *did* blow up the quarantine building, the *Taroona* and the rest of the Australian fleet are the only thing stopping the Brazilians from walking in here.
-Odds are the captain and her crew will be back on the dock by morning," he continued, speaking to himself as much as to the frowning tween beside him.
+Odds are the captain and her crew will out by morning," he continued, speaking to himself as much as to the frowning tween beside him.
 "Which is another reason I need to talk to your uncle."